What Is PU Grouting?

 PU injection is versatile, but it shines in specific situations where water is moving through cracks and joints in concrete.
 It is a strong choice for:

 - Cracks in structural concrete, including walls, slabs and columns that have developed fine fractures over time.
+These often overlap with concrete repair and waterproofing work where the surrounding concrete also needs attention.

 - Construction and movement joints where two concrete pours meet and water has found the seam.